Hampton Park Secondary College offers a wide range of Co-Curricular Programs to its students

 We have a very committed group of junior and senior team debaters who meet regularly very Wednesday in the FLS to plan for their debates with the help of teachers and student leaders.
 The topics can be seen or secret.
 For secret topics, teams arrive one hour earlier, in which time they prepare for the debate with their team and two other people who are not teachers or parents.

 We are always looking for debating team members and there is no limit on the number of teams that each school can include in the competition.

-For further queries about the Hampton Park Secondary College Debating Program please contact Ms Everington or visit the DAV website.
+For further queries about the Hampton Park Secondary College Debating Program please contact Mr Pocknee or visit the DAV website.

 Multi Pride is a student directed group, focusing on promoting cultural harmony and celebrating diversity in the Hampton Park Community.

 The group is made up of 2 elected leaders at each year level and is overseen by 4 senior student leaders.

 Multipride aims to celebrate understand and accept the different cultures that make up our school community and promote cultural harmony.

 At the end of 2011, we were one of three local secondary colleges to meet with the founding school, Lyndhurst Secondary College and now work collectively on promoting cultural awareness in the City of Casey.

 - Plan and coordinate the annual Multicultural Assembly

 - Work with wellbeing staff and year level managers to celebrate student achievements.